pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

   item.previewUrl = previewImage ? previewImage.url : item.url;
 ```

- In the end of the function, we attach the pagination attribute from the JSON data (  <code> after </code>)  to the <code>WallPaperListing</code> model and return the results.
+ At the end of the function, we attach the pagination attribute from the JSON data (  <code> after </code>)  to the <code>WallPaperListing</code> model and return the results.

- Here is the complete code for the two functions. [link to the whole service](https://github.com/Kaizeras/angular2-wallpaper-wall/blob/master/src/app/reddit.service.ts):
+ Here is the complete code for the two functions ([link to the whole service file](https://github.com/Kaizeras/angular2-wallpaper-wall/blob/master/src/app/reddit.service.ts)):
 ```ts
 // src/app/reddit.service.ts
     getWallpapers(after:string):Observable<WallpaperListing> {